I’m Jason Rodriguez. I consider myself a slightly jaded, somewhat pessimistic—but ultimately hopeful—tech worker.

-Along the way, I’ve written hundreds of thousands of words, including three self-published books and articles for industry publications like A List Apart and CSS-Tricks.
+Along the way, I’ve written hundreds of thousands of words, including multiple self-published books and articles for industry publications like A List Apart and CSS-Tricks.
 I’ve been fortunate enough to travel around the world educating people about the web, email, and accessibility at conferences and workshops.

 I live in Michigan with my wife, two daughters, and a growing collection of musical instruments (mostly ukuleles and a few guitars).

 Looking for a bio or headshot?
 I keep those here.

 Want to learn more about my work?
 You can do that here.